Convergence of deterministic growth models: Introduction

 where $e_1,\ldots,e_d$ are the standard basis vectors of $\R^d$ and $V$ is a convex symmetric potential function. \vs

 We obtain scaling limits of such surfaces for a large class of potentials, both smooth and non-smooth.
 For example, for the smooth potential $V(x)=x^4$, the parabolic scaling limit yields the PDE

-where $u_t$ is the partial derivative of $u$ with respect to time, $Du$ and $D^2u$ are respectively the gradient and Hessian of $u$ with respect $x$, and $(\cdot,\cdot)$ is the inner product in $\R^d$.
-The scaling limits for non-smooth $V$ are even stranger.
+where $u_t$ is the partial derivative of $u$ with respect to time, $Du$ and $D^2u$ are respectively the gradient and Hessian of $u$ with respect to $x$, and $(\cdot,\cdot)$ is the inner product in $\R^d$. \vs

+The PDE of the scaling limits for non-smooth $V$ are more complicated.
 For instance, when $d=2$ and the potential is $V(x)=|x|$ (coming from the solid-on-solid model of statistical physics), the parabolically scaled limit is the viscosity solution (see Section \ref{schemesec} for the definition of the solution and the precise meaning of the PDE) of

 where

 This provides a vast generalization of the setting of \cite{C}, where only examples leading to a deterministic KPZ scaling limit were considered.

 \vs The paper is organized as follows.
 In the next section we discuss the general setting and describe the growth models we consider.
 In Section~\ref{schemesec} we present a variant of the argument of \cite{BS} which we use to prove our results in the next two sections.
 Section~\ref{hyperbolicsec} is about the hyperbolic scaling.
 The last section of the paper is devoted to the parabolic scaling.
 Since the results depend on the regularity and the nature of the minimum of the convex potential $V$, Section~\ref{parabolicsec} is divided into several subsections.